rose-pine/monkeytype/README.md

 1. Go to https://monkeytype.com/
 2. Go to themes on the bottom left and search for Rosé Pine
-3. Select it, and hafe fun!
+3. Select your variant of choice, and have fun!

 ## Gallery